mirtalc/adopt-me-front/KEDB.md

 It can be avoided at least in two ways:

-- Disabling history mode in Vue Router (workaround)
+- (Workaround) Disabling history mode in Vue Router

   We can prevent the error if we leave the Vue Router configuration by default (hash mode) This is made by removing the line `mode: 'history'` when creating the VueRouter instance (in @/router.js)